 This one is random, and not necessarily Moroccan except for the fresh goat cheese!
 I don’t know how to describe it, but Silvia from Heart My Backpack really loved it, so I decided to try it while we were in Chefchaouen.
 Autumn refused to eat it because she was still worried about the tap water in Morocco, but our waiter told us the tap water there was safe since it came directly from the Rif Mountains.
 I was fine eating it, and it was as good as Silvia said in her post!

 Ahhhh couscous — if you went to Morocco and didn’t have couscous once, what were you even doing here?!
-We probably ate this in every city we were in, and it’s definitely the most filling dish on this list.
+We probably ate this in every city we visited in Morocco, and it’s definitely the most filling dish on this list.
 I think my favorite is from a place in our food tour.
 Their couscous actually takes two hours to make the way they do it, and you can tell with all the flavors!
 Our favorite part of the veggie couscous were the onions, though.
 As Autumn said, “Morocco really knows how to treat an onion.”

 P.S.
 We were going a bit bonkers at one point on our trip and wound up looking up couscous songs.
 This one was by far our favorite and we sang it at each other constantly.
 Enjoy this Grammy-deserving masterpiece.